markniu/PandaPi/README.md

     PandaPi: use RPi to control 3D printer directly,except the temperature control which is just to maintain the temperature.

     Klipper: uses a RPi to parse G-code,map out curves,set accelerations,and then send the motor command to the MCU via uart.

+     the obvious difference is that PandaPi control the motor directly.the gpio on the RPi speed being able to signal at 10+ Mhz as compared to 8/32bit MCU limit of about 10Khz/200khz for steps.that is one of my main reason to explore this project. although the <100Khz speed is enough for our FDM printer now.

 2. Why is there a mcu?